 Documents the job elements and performance standards based on when the job is performed satisfactorily under existing working conditions and provides a standard to be met or exceeded.
 They serve as the basis for evaluating an employee's performance.

 Work performance standards are required for all classified positions.

-Work performance standards are to be reviewed annually and, if amended, provided to the incumbent for comment.
+Work performance standards are to be reviewed annually with input from the employee.
+If amended, the employee is provided a copy.

 Click on below headings for more information on this topic

 - Supervising the work of other persons (if supervising the work of other persons is part of the responsibilities of an employee).

 Tasks, or minor assignments and responsibilities, are to be included within a broader description of the job elements and responsibilities of the position.

 Work performance standards are typically written using a results-standard, behavior-oriented standard, or a combination of both types.
 Results standards focus on the process for accomplishing results.
 Behavior-oriented standards focus on the manner in which results are accomplished.